mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 total_cycle_duration = date_liberation - date_reception_OMP
 ```

+Building a model that takes **EP characteristics** and **full historical cycle duration** data as an input could be a first advance for better On Time Delivery:
+- **EP characteristics** each EP requires a different processing time depending on its geometrical complexity.
+One measure of EP geometrical complexity is the technocode (code_filiere).
-Currently Stelia is using the last realized cycle duration for each EP and each step to estimate future duration and shape the operations schedule.
-Building a model with EP characteristics and full historical cycle duration data as an input could be a first advance for better On Time Delivery.
+- **full historical cycle duration** currently Stelia is using the last realized total cycle duration for each EP to estimate future duration and shape the operations schedule

-**Data**
+**Dataset**

-The dataset is made of 2 CSV files with realized dates and EP characteristics:
+The dataset is made of 2 CSV files covering EP characteristics and realized dates:
 - **train.csv** that you can use to train your model
 - **test.csv** that you can use to test your model.
 The output variable (date_liberation) has been removed from the test set.